 Online students are charged the LIM graduate tuition, the information technology fee, graduation fee, and the contingency fees as applicable.
 The rates and fees are found at the Office of Student Finance.
 LIM graduate tuition is set at a reduced rate because of the Jesuit commitment to ministry education.

 Students are billed after pre-registration or at registration.
-You may view your account online in LORA by logging into the Single Sign On (SSO), clicking on the “Login to Student Services” link and following the prompts that will appear on the screen.
+You may view your account online in LORA by logging into the Single Sign On (SSO), clicking on the LORA Self-Service app, clicking on Student Finance.
 Students who are not early registered and who are registering at the beginning of the term will be expected to make payment at time of registration.
-You also will receive a statement via an email to your Loyola Gmail account.
 The schedule of bill dates for pre-registered students is found at the Office of Student Finance.
 Even if you do not receive a bill via email, you are expected to meet Loyola’s payment deadlines.